Steve Clark (soccer): Portland Timbers

 On August 17, 2018, Clark was claimed off waivers by the Portland Timbers.
 He made his Timbers debut on September 1, coming off the bench and giving up a goal in a 1–1 draw against the New England Revolution after starting goalkeeper Jeff Attinella hurt his hamstring.
 Clark started the next 4 games before Attinella returned.
 In Attinella's first game back, he had to be subbed off due to a shoulder injury, with Clark coming in to finish off the 0–0 draw with FC Dallas.
 Clark started the next 2 games before Attinella returned for the final regular season game and playoffs.
 Clark ended the season with 8 appearances and 3 clean sheets for the Timbers, helping Portland finish 5th in the Western Conference.
-The Timbers reached MLS Cup 2018, where they lost 2–0 to Atlanta United, but Clark did not appear in the playoffs.
+The Timbers reached MLS Cup 2018, where they lost 2–0 to Atlanta United FC, but Clark did not appear in the playoffs.

 On January 24, 2019, Portland re-signed Clark for the 2019 season.
 Clark made his first appearance of the 2019 season on April 27, helping Portland to a 2–1 win over Toronto FC.
 After just 5 appearances in the first 15 MLS games of the season, Clark won the starting job in early July and started the final 19 games of the regular season.
-He ended the regular season with 24 appearances and 6 clean sheets, helping the Timbers to a 6th place finish in the West, qualifying for the playoffs.
+He ended the regular season with 24 appearances and 6 clean sheets, helping the Timbers to a 6th-place finish in the West, qualifying for the playoffs.
 Clark and the Timbers fell 2–1 to Real Salt Lake in the first round of the playoffs.
-He also played in all 4 of Portland's Open Cup games as they reached the semifinals, where they lost 2–1 to Minnesota United.
+He also played in all 4 of Portland's Open Cup games as they reached the semifinals, where they lost 2–1 to Minnesota United FC.
 On December 20, he signed a new contract with the Timbers.